gereon-t/trajectopy/trajectopy-docs/docs/Documentation/Trajectory.md

 #### <kbd>property</kbd> Trajectory.function_of

-Returns the function of the trajectory
+Returns the variable that currently parametrizes the trajectory.
+Depending on the sorting of the trajectory, this is either time or arc length.

 ---